 Law firms are particularly vulnerable to cyberattacks.
 They hold confidential, highly sensitive information that would be incredibly valuable to hackers.
 Many firms also have access to trust accounts that hold substantial sums of money.
 But an alarming number of firms have subpar security protocols — only 43% use file encryption, and less than 40% rely on two-factor authentication.

 In other words, hackers have plenty of incentive to target law firms.
-Such breaches typically hit the headlines only when they affect massive firms — such as the $42 million ransom demanded of Grubman Shire Meiselas & Sacks in 2020 — but smaller firms are not immune.
+Such data security breaches typically hit the headlines only when they affect massive firms — such as the $42 million ransom demanded of Grubman Shire Meiselas & Sacks in 2020 — but smaller firms are not immune.
 And it’s a problem that could continue to balloon.

 Post-pandemic, most law firms are embracing a hybrid working model, allowing attorneys to spend at least part of the week working from home.
-But most firms aren’t taking cybersecurity seriously.
+But most aren’t taking cybersecurity for law firms seriously.
 While about 65% of small firms now use cloud-based services, no more than 35% of respondents were taking any one of the specific standard cautionary cybersecurity measures listed in the ABA survey question; 18% of respondents took none of the security precautions of the types listed.

-The Impact of Data Breaches on Firms
+The Impact of Law Firm Data Breaches

 Aside from damages to your clients and firm, the time, energy, and money to recover are both an unwelcome distraction and a detriment to attorney confidence and performance.